OctopusDeploy/OctopusDSC/README.md

  3. Uninstall using the MSI

 When `State` is `Started`, the resource will ensure that the Tentacle windows service is running.
 When `Stopped`, it will ensure the service is stopped.

+`PublicHostName` is optional.
+Defaults to your public IP address.

 ## Drift